-- January - Review and sign-off the revised DSP policy and procedures framework - March - Review and sign-off the revised DSP ways of working, employees training and communications framework - o Review the Information Risk Register - June - Review and sign-off updates to the Information Asset Register - o Review and approve the proposed DSP Toolkit Submission for that year - October - Review and approve the proposed DSP Toolkit Submission Plan for the next year.
+- January - o Review and sign-off the revised DSP policy and procedures framework - March - Review and sign-off the revised DSP ways of working, employees training and communications framework - Review the Information Risk Register - June - o Review and sign-off updates to the Information Asset Register - o Review and approve the proposed DSP Toolkit Submission for that year - October - o Review and approve the proposed DSP Toolkit Submission Plan for the next year.

-Appendix D: IG Leads Terms of Reference
+Appendix E: IG Leads Terms of Reference

-- To represent the IG needs of their department and be either a Head of Service or Team Lead role, supporting and deputising for the SLT Information Asset Owner - To champion IG within their departments, including data protection and records management - To be the first point of contact on all IG related matters, including data protection and records management, within their departments - To develop a good knowledge and understanding of relevant IG, including familiarity with the policies and ways of working - To complete all relevant IG training over and above the College's mandatory requirements, including Advanced Data Protection and relevant modules - To raise and monitor awareness of good IG practice within their departments, especially the processing of personal data

-- To attend IG Team organised meetings and events - To actively engage with and contribute to the internal IG consultations, including the annual DSPT submission and DSP policy reviews to act as a contact point with the IG Team concerning the retention, disposal and transfer of records within the department - To assess the records management procedures as they relate to each business function within their departments - To assist employees and Officers on team records management procedures.
+- To represent the IG needs of their department and be either a Head of Service or Team Lead role, supporting and deputising for the SLT Information Asset Owner - To champion IG within their departments, including data protection and records management - To be the first point of contact on all IG related matters, including data protection and records management, within their departments - To develop a good knowledge and understanding of IG relevant to the RCOG and departmental activities, including familiarity with all RCOG policies and ways of working - To complete all relevant IG training over and above the College's mandatory requirements, including Advanced Data Protection and relevant modules - To raise and monitor awareness of good IG practice within their departments, especially the processing of personal data - To attend IG Team organised meetings and events, including quarterly IG Lead network meetings - To actively engage with and contribute to the internal IG consultations, including the annual DSPT submission and DSP policy reviews - To act as a contact point with the IG Team concerning the retention, disposal and transfer of records within the department - To assess the records management procedures as they relate to each business function within their departments - To assist employees and Officers on team records management procedures.

-Appendix E: Policy Waiver Form
+Appendix F: Policy Waiver Form

-[Insert policy title here] POLICY WAIVER AUTHORISATION FORM -REF. [insert policy initials here]-000
+[Insert policy title here] POLICY WAIVER AUTHORISATION FORM - REF. [insert policy initials here]-000